Registration and Networking

 Eva Hüpkes, Head of Regulatory and Supervisory Policy, Financial Stability Board

-While several jurisdictions like Pakistan to the Philippines have exited the grey lists, there still remain a high number of jurisdictions with strategic AML/CFT deficiencies on the FATF grey list.
-Across the globe, higher risk customers can operate using OTC desks, shell VASPs and nested exchanges, particularly in unregulated and under-regulated jurisdictions.
-In this session, we discuss how these jurisdictions can move out of the grey lists, by managing these risks and staying compliant with more developed regulatory frameworks and best practices in the crypto space.
+Across the globe, higher risk customers continue to operate using OTC desks, shell VASPs and nested exchanges, particularly in unregulated and under-regulated jurisdictions.
+While several jurisdictions, including Pakistan and the Philippines, have exited the grey list, a high number of jurisdictions with strategic AML/CFT deficiencies remain on the FATF grey list.
+In this session, we will explore how firms manage these risks and stay compliant with more developed regulatory frameworks and best practices in the crypto space.

 Keira Kwek, Global Compliance Lead, Coda Payments